Special Olympians star at winter games

 The Special Olympics motto was read aloud by Orange County athlete Brandon Barbaro, with all athletes repeating the phrase “Let me win, but if I cannot win, let me be brave in the attempt.”

-Athletes and coaches represented Avery County, Beauford and Hyde counties, Buncombe County, Burke County, Cabarrus County, Cleveland County, Gaston County, Guilford/Greensboro, Guilford/High Point, Iredell County, the J. Iverson Riddle Developmental Center, Johnson County, Lake Norman, Mecklenburg County, Orange County, Wake County, South Carolina, Virginia and the host, Watauga County.
+Athletes and coaches represented Avery County, Beauford and Hyde counties, Buncombe County, Burke County, Cabarrus County, Cleveland County, Gaston County, Guilford/Greensboro, Guilford/High Point, Iredell County, the J. Iverson Riddle Developmental Center, Johnson County, Lake Norman, Mecklenburg County, Orange County, Wake County, S.C., Virginia and the host, Watauga County.

 The medal events took place Monday, Jan.
 13, earlier than expected due to the melting snow, but it didn’t deter the athletes from going for the gold, as well as parents, coaches, helpers and volunteers from cheering on those who competed.